 As the majority of the Academy Trust's funding is based on pupil numbers, pupil numbers are also a key performance indictor.
-The pupil numbers at the most recent census were 127.
+The pupil numbers at the most recent census were 115 which is a decrease from the previous years number into reception however were above those for the previous 3 years.

-Staffing costs are another key performance indicator for the Academy Trust and the percentage of total staff costs to total educational grant funding (being GAG funding plus other operating educational grants from the ESFA and / or Local Authority) for the year was 94.4% (2020: 93.7%), while the percentage of staff costs to total costs (excluding depreciation and LGPS FRS102 pension cost charges) was 76.7% (2020: 76.1%).
+Staffing costs are another key performance indicator for the Academy Trust and the percentage of total staff costs to total educational grant funding (being GAG funding plus other operating educational grants from the ESFA and / or Local Authority) for the year was 82.4% (2021: 94.4%), while the percentage of staff costs to total costs (excluding depreciation and LGPS FRS102 pension cost charges) was 79.2% (2021: 76.7%).